tgvaughan/remaster/README.md

 4. inflexible design.

 Remaster is still in development and not suitable for production use.
-However, many of these goals have already been addressed and, at least in the author's opinion, it is in some ways already much nicer to use than MASTER.
+However, some of these goals have already been addressed and, at least in the author's opinion, it is in some ways already much nicer to use than MASTER.
 If you'd like to play with it and perhaps try out some of the examples below (all of which are also contained in